apayne/rc-shim/README.md

 5. At the moment, only manual installation is supported.
 For each rc script you wish to replace with a shim, rename the original, and create a copy of the shim in its place.
-Example:
+Here is an example using snmpd:

     sudo mv /etc/init.d/snmpd /etc/init.d/snmpd.original
     sudo cp shim /etc/init.d/snmpd

-6. Test your results.
+6. By default, the shim will call /bin/sh as the shell to be used.
+If you wish to use another supported shell, you will want to change the first line of the shim to the shell you desire.

+7. Test your results.
+Please note that the test WILL cause the service to be stopped and started repeatedly; you do NOT want to perform the test on a live or "production" service that is receiving active use.

-    sudo service snmpd restart
+    sudo ./shim-test snmpd

 ## How this works #